 Dr. Lisa Richards (she/her) received her doctorate in clinical psychology, forensic track, from California School of Professional Psychology at Alliant International University.
 Dr. Richards is a member of the LGBTQ+ community and is also a certified LGBT-informed therapist by The Rockway Institute in San Francisco.

-Little (they/them), LMFT#117302 ,is a transracial adoptee from Bogota, Colombia, a BIPOC/QBIPOC (Black Indigenous Person Of Color/Queer Black Indigenous Person Of Color) community activist and mental health advocate.
-Little has been in the Bay for 17 years working with young people in various levels of programing and community based mental health roles.
+Little (they/them) is a transgender rights advocate, transracial Indigenous adoptee from Colombia, a queer mixed-race person, community activist, and mental health advocate.
+Little has been working with young people in various levels of programming and community-based mental health roles for over 20 years.

 Kimberly (she/they/ze/zir) received her master’s degree in Counseling Psychology from The Wright Institute in Berkeley, CA. She is a Registered Associate Marriage and Family Therapist supervised by Shawn V. Giammattei, PhD. while working towards licensure.
 Prior to graduating, she primarily worked with the mandated adolescent and young adult population for concerns around drug and alcohol use and anger management.

 Petra (she/her) graduated with a Masters of Art in Counseling Psychology from the Wright Institute (Berkeley, CA).
 She is a Registered Associate Marriage and Family Therapist and a Registered Associate Professional Clinical Counselor, supervised by Shawn V. Giammattei, PhD.